Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

-# Configuration Guide
+# Updated Configuration Guide

-This document provides an in-depth explanation of the configuration options, data properties, and training parameters used by the system.
-The system supports data collection from keyboard, mouse, and gamepad devices and uses a recurrent autoencoder model for anomaly detection.
-Note that **model hyperparameters are tuned automatically in the background** using the Optuna library, allowing the system to optimize parameters like layer count, neuron count, and learning rate without manually setting them.
+This document provides an overview of the configuration options, input data properties, and training parameters used by the system.
+The system supports three model types—**autoencoder**, **classifier**, and **predictor**—and is organized around four primary modes of operation.
+The configuration is defined in a JSON file (`config.json`).

+## IMPORTANT

+I have removed all metadata transfer between modes.
+It is up to you to make sure you match your polling rate, sequence length, and whitelists between modes, data, and models!

 ---

 ## 1. Overview

-The system has three primary modes of operation:
+The system operates in one of four modes:

+- **Data Collection (`"collect"`):**
-- **Data Collection:** Captures input data from specified devices at a defined rate.
+  Captures input data from keyboard, mouse, and gamepad devices at a specified polling rate and saves the data as CSV files.
-- **Model Training:** Processes collected data, updates existing models and trains new models with automatic hyperparameter tuning.
-- **Live Analysis:** Uses the trained model to analyze incoming data in real-time and compute anomaly scores.

-The configuration parameters are stored in a file called `config.ini`, which is divided into five sections: **General**, **Keyboard**, **Mouse**, **Gamepad** and **Model**.
+- **Model Training (`"train"`):**
+  Loads one or more CSV files containing input sequences and trains a model.
+Supported model types include:
+  - **Autoencoder:** Reconstructs input sequences.
+  - **Classifier:** Classifies input sequences using an LSTM followed by a fully connected layer.
+  - **Predictor:** Predicts the next input in a sequence.

+- **Static Analysis (`"test"`):**
+  Uses a pre-trained model to analyze a selected CSV file, computes relevant metrics (such as reconstruction error, classification confidence, or prediction loss), and generates a report graph.

+- **Live Analysis (`"deploy"`):**
+  Continuously polls the input devices in real time, accumulates sequences, processes them using a pre-trained model, prints computed metrics, and produces a report graph at the end.

+The mode is set by the `"mode"` key in `config.json`.

 ---

-## 2. Configuration File: `config.ini`
+## 2. Configuration File: `config.json`

-### General Section

-These parameters control the high-level operation of the program.

-- **programMode**
-  *Type:* Integer
-  *Description:*
-  - `0` — Data Collection
-  - `1` — Model Training
-  - `2` — Live Analysis

-- **killKey**
+- **mode**
   *Type:* String
-  *Description:* The bind that, when pressed, will terminate the program.
-It must be a keyboard key.
-  Note: This bind must not be included in the keyboard whitelist.

-### Device Sections

-These parameters control device and data characteristics.
+  *Description:* Selects the operational mode.
+  *Possible Values:*
+  - `"collect"` — Data Collection Mode
+  - `"train"` — Model Training Mode
+  - `"test"` — Static Analysis Mode
+  - `"deploy"` — Live Analysis Mode

+- **model_type**
+  *Type:* String
+  *Description:* Specifies the type of model to train.
+  *Possible Values:*
+  - `"autoencoder"` *(recommended)*
+  - `"classifier"`
+  - `"predictor"`

+- **kill_key**
+  *Type:* String
+  *Default:* `"esc"`
+  *Description:* The keyboard key that, when pressed, stops data collection.
+(Ensure that this key is not included in any device’s whitelist.)

-- **capture**
+- **polling_rate**
-  *Type:* Integer (0 or 1)
+  *Type:* Integer (Hz)
-  *Description:* Toggle to enable (`1`) or disable (`0`) data capture on that device.
+  *Default:* `60`
+  *Description:* The frequency at which keyboard, mouse, and gamepad inputs are polled.

-- **whitelist**
+- **keyboard_whitelist**
-  *Type:* Comma-separated String
-  (OVERWRITTEN BY LOADED MODEL)
-  *Description:*
-  A list of input features to be used for training.
-If left empty, all available features for that device are used.
-  Note: This setting is ignored when `programMode` is 0.

-  **Possible Values:**
-  Keyboard:
+  *Type:* Array of Strings
+  *Default:* `["w", "a", "s", "d", "space", "ctrl"]`
+  *Description:* List of keyboard keys to monitor during live analysis.
+  *Possible Values:*
     `a, b, c, d, e, f, g, h, i, j, k, l, m, n, o, p, q, r, s, t, u, v, w, x, y, z, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, +, -, *, /, ., ,, <, >, ?, !, @, #, $, %, ^, &, *, (, ), _, =, {, }, [, ], |, \\, :, ;, , , ~, enter, esc, backspace, tab, space, caps lock, num lock, scroll lock, home, end, page up, page down, insert, delete, left, right, up, down, f1, f2, f3, f4, f5, f6, f7, f8, f9, f10, f11, f12, print screen, pause, break, windows, menu, right alt, ctrl, left shift, right shift, left windows, left alt, right windows, alt gr, windows, alt, shift, right ctrl, left ctrl`

-  Mouse:
-  Note: angle and magnitude are relative to the previous poll
+- **mouse_whitelist**
+  *Type:* Array of Strings
+  *Default:* `["left", "right", "angle", "magnitude"]`
+  *Description:* List of mouse features (including buttons and movement properties).
+  *Possible Values:*
     `left, right, middle, x1, x2, angle, magnitude`

-  Gamepad:
+- **gamepad_whitelist**
+  *Type:* Array of Strings
+  *Default:* `["LT", "RT", "LX", "LY", "RX", "RY"]`
+  *Description:* List of gamepad buttons/features to monitor.
+  *Possible Values:*
     `DPAD_UP, DPAD_DOWN, DPAD_LEFT, DPAD_RIGHT, START, BACK, LEFT_THUMB, RIGHT_THUMB, LEFT_SHOULDER, RIGHT_SHOULDER, A, B, X, Y, LT, RT, LX, LY, RX, RY`

-- **pollingRate**
-  *Type:* Integer (hz)
-  (OVERWRITTEN BY LOADED MODEL)
-  *Description:* Defines the rate of device polling.
-It is not recommended to go over 125hz.
-  *Impact:*
-  - A higher polling rate results in higher temporal resolution and more data points.
-  - A lower polling rate reduces data size and processing load but might miss short-lived events.
-  - As you change polling rate, consider changing windowSize as the scope of sequences is relative to this setting.

-- **windowSize**
-  *Type:* Integer (>= 5)
-  (OVERWRITTEN BY LOADED MODEL)
-  *Description:* The number of time steps in an input sequence.
-It is recommended to increase this as you increase polling rate.
-This setting is also used as the save interval for data collection.
-  *Impact:*
-  - A larger window size captures more context and longer-term dependencies, but requires more data and computation power.
-  - A smaller window size provides faster training with less context but may not capture longer patterns adequately.

-### Training Section

-These parameters guide the training and feature selection process.
-It is recommended that you first attempt to train with the default parameters.

-- **validationRatio**
-  *Type:* Float
-  *Description:* The percentage of the input data to be used for validation.
-  *Impact:*
-  - A higher validation ratio offers more robust evaluation but less training data.
-  - A lower validation ratio provides more training data but may yield less reliable evaluation.

-- **tuningEpochs**
+- **sequence_length**
   *Type:* Integer
-  *Description:* The number of epochs per tuning trial.
+  *Description:* The number of time steps per input sequence.
-  *Impact:*
-  - More tuning epochs increases the epoch scalability of the training loop.

-- **tuningPatience**
+- **batch_size**
   *Type:* Integer
-  *Description:* The number of pruned trials before tuning stops.
-  *Impact:*
-  - A higher tuning patience increases the potential accuracy of the training loop.
-  - A lower tuning patience takes less time to tune.
-  **Note:** The hyperparameter tuning process automatically optimizes the following parameters:
-  - Number of model layers
-  - Neuron count per layer
-  - Learning rate

-- **trainingPatience**
-  *Type:* Integer
-  *Description:* The number of trials through the automatic tuning process.
-  *Impact:*
-  - A higher training patience decreases the potential error in the final model.
-  - A lower training patience takes less time to train.

-- **batchSize**
-  *Type:* Integer
-  *Description:* The number of samples per batch during training and evaluation.
+  *Description:* Number of sequences per training batch.
-  *Impact:*
-  - A larger batch size can improve computational efficiency and speed up training on GPUs (e.g., RTX 3080) but requires more memory.
-  - A smaller batch size may be necessary for CPU training or environments with limited memory.

 ---

 ## 3. Understanding Feature Selection

 ### What is Feature Selection?

 Feature selection is a critical process in model training.
 It involves choosing the most relevant input features from your available data (keyboard, mouse, or gamepad) to help the model learn meaningful patterns.
 Effective feature selection can:

 - **Reduce Dimensionality:** By limiting the number of features, the model trains faster and requires fewer computational resources.
 - **Minimize Noise:** Selecting only the most pertinent features reduces the risk of the model learning from irrelevant or redundant data.
 - **Improve Accuracy:** A carefully chosen set of features helps the model focus on the key signals, leading to better generalization and improved performance on unseen data.

 ### Best Practices for Feature Selection

 - **Leverage Domain Knowledge:**
   Use insights about your application to select features that are most likely to contribute valuable information.
 For instance, specific keys or mouse movements might be more indicative of user behavior in your use case.
-They may also be more prone to cheating inputs such as strafe or anti-recoil macros.
+They may also be more prone to cheating inputs such as auto-strafe or anti-recoil macros.
 - **Iterative Refinement:**
   Start with a broad set of features and evaluate the model's performance.
 Gradually remove or adjust features based on validation results, focusing on those that have the most impact.
 - **Monitor for Overfitting:**